larissa-fv/larissa-fv/README.md

 - 👋 Hi, I’m @larissa-fv, and i'm 18 years old.
 I'm loved abaut technology!
 - 👀 I’m interested in technology, especially softaware or hardware.
 Just never ask me about networks, ok?! 😂
 - 🌱 I’m currently learning IT
-- 📫 How to reach me in linkdin @larsissafv-
+- 📫 How to reach me in LinkedIn @larsissafv-